lelesqc/DynamicModeDecomposition/README.md

 is given by the number of snapshots included for each dataset.
 Specifically, the one of interest is called *of_cylinder2D_binary*.
 It contains 401 snapshots of different vector/scalar fields (pressure, vorticity, surface flux and velocity) of a fluid past a 2D cylinder.
 Code takes into account the vorticity field.

+*N.B.*: the present repository, including functions, testing and the algorithm itself works only for the vorticity field.

 ## Getting started
 Download one of the two available datasets (full or reduced) and place it in an arbitrary directory.
 The downloaded file is a compressed archive with extension *.tar.gz*.
 Now, take a look to the following instructions to install *flowTorch* and start using data: